What Munich's startup ecosystem has to offer

 Grow strongly in Munich

 Munich's economic strength is rooted in a healthy mix of global players and innovative SMEs, all operating in potent and fast-growing industries.
+The strong spectrum of science and research also comes into play here.
 For startups on the lookout for customers, partners and funding, the conditions here are ideal:

 - As an IT hub, Munich occupies first place in the EU, ahead of Paris and London.
 5